-- Formal permission was taken from the incharge of Clinical Psychology Unit and supervisor of the research.
-Permission to use scales in the research was also take form the concerned author. - Permission of data collection was taken from the institutes and the parents prior to send the online forms. - Informed consent forms were signed by participants by using Google form for the online data collection. - Confidentiality of the data was maintained.
+- Formal permission was taken from the in charge of the Clinical Psychology Unit and the supervisor of the research.
+Permission to use scales in the research was also taken from the concerned author. - Permission for data collection was taken from the institutes and the parents before sending the online forms. - Informed consent forms were signed by participants by using Google Forms for the online data collection. - Confidentiality of the data was maintained.